 Make Team Happy Hour Attendance Optional

-Events, where alcohol is present, should never be required.
-You need to make it clear that the events are an optional bonding experience and that no one’s career will be harmed if they cannot attend the event for personal reasons.
+Events where alcohol is present, should never be required.
+You should make it clear that the events are an optional bonding experience and that no one’s career will be harmed if they cannot attend the event for personal reasons.
 We all have our own lives to take care of and you should never have to justify not going to an after work activity.

 Redefine Happy Hour Drinks (Or Make Them Less Potent!)